tldr-pages/tldr/pages/linux/busctl.md

 `busctl list`

-- Dump messages being exchanged:
+- Dump messages being exchanged.
+If no service is specified, show all messages on the bus:

-`busctl monitor`
+`busctl monitor {{service1 service2 ...}}`

 - Show interfaces, methods, properties and signals of the specified object on the specified service: